 So the next day we wake up and have breakfast all together.
 Nick went to his job, he has an organisation with a few others, Jogita included which work with kids.
 Linsha develops robotics.
 Us and Joel hit the town but had to catch a train to get into the tourist districts and Colaba.
 The train ride is quite something.
 A one hour journey costs 40 rs with return which is nothing!
 But the trains are very crowded.
 There are no doors, so people hang outside the train when they are full, and we were told that sometimes people pull out other passengers already on the train in order to let themselves in!
 Totally crazy.
 We were lucky and got in to the cramped carriage without injuries.
 They have carriages reserved for women so there wasn’t many girls in the general carriage.

 When we reached CST, the end station for our train I was AMAZED.
 The buildings they have, the massiveness and grandeur the British built in Mumbai is astonishing!
 We don’t have those kinds of huge buildings in Europe, I tried to compare it to the Louvre in Paris, or Buckingham palace in London, but no. Its all bigger in Mumbai.
-I see that India was the crown jewel of the British empire, cause they spent a lot of money there.
+Although one should keep in mind that these imperial buildings symbolize a dark time of colonialism and oppression in India.